633 W 5th Street #2890

 This raises the above issue of negligent provision of security.

 But they are in a dangerous area.
-And no, there is no way a person can waive their right to a safe ingress or ingress.
+No, there is no way a person can waive their right to a safe ingress or ingress.

 But none the less, defenses as follows are available: